Nathanloupy/42adv_matrix/README.md

-# 42adv_matrix
+# matrix

-This project serves as an introduction to advanced linear algebra coded in C++.
+This project serves as an introduction to advanced linear algebra written in C++.
 The project implements Vector and Matrix classes with support for templated types including Complex numbers.
 The project is structured as a series of progressive exercises.

 ### Usage